rafaelpontezup/java-springboot-restapi-base-plugin/README.md

-## Java and Spring Boot REST API Stack
+## Java and Spring Boot REST API Base Plugin

 The **java-springboot-restapi-stack** is a base plugin for bulding REST API applications with Java and Spring Boot following some best practices.